 The second stage of the Success Case Method involves interviewing people involved in these cases (i.e. the most and least successful stories).
 These interviews first seek to establish if there's sufficient evidence to verify each story.
 Once verified, the interviewer will gather additional details and facts to produce a small number of comprehensive, evidence-based stories.

 There will be many more interviews than actual success cases in most instances.
 However, the stories should cover all four of Kirkpatrick's levels of evaluation with evidence at each level to show the progression from the learning experience to learning and job application to business impact.
 These stories are then shared with the organization to applaud success and apply lessons learned to help improve and ensure the success of future initiatives.

 To Brinkerhoff or not to Brinkerhoff?

-We're not sure if Brinkerhoff would agree, but we recommend using his method alongside other learning evaluation methods to paint a full picture.
-When it comes to particularly important or innovative programs, however, the Success Case Model will help you dig deeper, learn lessons, and shout about successes.
+We're not sure if Brinkerhoff would agree, but we recommend using his method alongside other learning evaluation methods to paint a complete picture.
+However, the Success Case Model will help you dig deeper, learn lessons, and shout about successes when it comes to particularly important or innovative programs.

 About the author

 As one of the authors of xAPI, Andrew Downes has years of expertise in data-driven learning design.
 With a background in instructional design and development, he’s well versed in creating learning experiences and platforms in corporate and academic environments.